Meet Deborah Price of British Boxers listed in our directory here >>

-Staffordshire-based Deborah Price shares the story behind her business’s success
+Staffordshire-based Deborah Price shares the story behind British Boxers boxer shorts – a great British business’s success

 Please describe what you do, and tell us what’s special about it.